AmelN/RPM-App/README.md

 ### Context - what is it and why?
 In this demo, I showcase how I integrated a Ready Player Me avatar in a small game sample I made, with a focus on a cutscene.
 The reason behind this focus is that in cutscenes and mostly in third-person games, we tend to see the main character showcased as a hero.
-So, I wanted to show you as a developer a way to offer gamers a unique experience by allowing them to see themselves as heroes  through their unique customized avatar.
+So, I wanted to show you as a developer a way to offer gamers an exclusive experience by allowing them to see themselves as heroes through their unique customized avatar.

 ### The game example
 Since the game sample is focused on the cutscene, and because of time constraint, I couldn't record voice over for the cinematic sequence.
 I wanted to give a quick overview of what the game is about. <br />